 The Avenue A beach access ramp extends 267 feet from the upper level at the western terminus of Avenue A to the beach level and exits adjacent to the beach bike path.
-The elevation of the upper landing is approximately 70 feet, and the elevation of the lower landing is approximately 14 feet, with a bluff height of 56 feet.
+The elevation of the upper landing is approximately 70 feet and the elevation of the lower landing is approximately 14 feet with a bluff height of 56 feet.
 The width of the concrete access path is 4.5 feet with 4 feet clearance between the railing post and the CMU wall.
-A 34" high, by 2" diameter anodized aluminum railing extends the length of the access path on the west, or downhill side.
+A 34" high, by 2" diameter anodized aluminum railing extends the length of the access path on the west or downhill side.
 A CMU retaining wall extends the length of the access path.
-The CMU wall is constructed of 4" x 6" x 12" open cell block, grouted with #4 vertical rebar at 12" on-center.
+The CMU wall is constructed of 4" x 6" x 12" open cell block grouted with #4 vertical rebar at 12" on-center.
 The height of the wall varies from 36" to 60".
 Please see the attached parcel profile reports for legal descriptions of the property.

-On November 21, 2022, the City issued an eCDP extension for the access ramp closure, which is set to expire on January 20, 2023.
+On September 19, 2023, the City issued an eCDP extension for the access ramp closure, which is set to expire on November 19, 2023.
 DBH is requesting an additional extension of eCDP No. CDP-2021-12 to allow for more time to complete construction drawings for the ramp repair project.
-A subsequent Coastal Development Permit application will be submitted for the replacement of the access ramp.
+A subsequent coastal development permit will be submitted for the replacement of the access ramp.

-DBH has begun the preparation of construction drawings for the repair project, and requests an additional extension of the emergency permit to allow further time for development of the plans and to secure project funding through the County's annual budget process.
+Construction drawings for the repair project are 90% complete, however DBH requests an additional extension of the emergency permit to allow further time for submittal of the Coastal Development Permits for the replacement of the access ramp.